An Entropy-based Text Watermarking Detection Method: Preliminaries

-where $|s|_G$ is the number of watermarked tokens and $\gamma$ is the green-list ratio in the model vocabulary.
-The algorithm would output 1 if the value is significantly greater than a given threshold, and 0 otherwise.
-In this work, we only concern the watermark detection process.
+where $|s|_G$ is the number of green tokens in text $T$ and $\gamma$ is the green-list ratio in the model vocabulary.
+The algorithm would output $Detect(T) = 1$ if the value is greater than a given threshold, and $Detect(T) = 0$ otherwise.